-

 Cross-listed: Experimental Humanities

 This course will explore various connections between art and technology from the 1960s up to the present day.
 Students will examine a wide range of writings, artworks, performances, and videos by figures including Marshall McLuhan, John McHale, Robert Rauschenberg, and Carolee Schneemann.
 The idea of the course is to show that both artists and theorists are involved in a common project of responding to new technologies.
-Questions of distribution, audience, and globablization will be of key concern.
+Questions of distribution, audience, and globalization will be of key concern.
 In the last weeks, we will consider how these ideas have evolved in the age of the Internet.
-Students will work on various writing assignments and class presentations.
+Students will work on various writing assignments and class presentations. -

 Rights and the Image, Art History 289

-Corss-listed: Human Rights
+Cross-listed: Human Rights

-An examination of the relationship between visual culture and human rights, using case studies that range in time from the early modern period (marking the body to register criminarily for example) to present day (images from Abu Ghraib).
-Subjects addressed include evidence, disaster photography, advocacy images, censorship, and visibility and invisibility.
+An examination of the relationship between visual culture and human rights, using case studies that range in time from the early modern period (marking the body to register criminally for example) to present day (images from Abu Ghraib).
+Subjects addressed include evidence, disaster photography, advocacy images, censorship, and visibility and invisibility. -

 Arts in China, Art History 290